todogroup/todogroup.org/content/en/steering-committee.md

 ---

 {{< intro >}}
-We elect members to the TODO Group Steering Committee every year.
-These members are charged with coordinating with the group’s Program Manager to manage day-to-day operations of the group, overseeing all business and marketing matters, helping to create working groups and helping to define the TODO Group community’s strategic goals.
+We elect members to the TODO Group Steering Committee every year.These members collaborate with the group’s Program Manager to manage daily operations, ensuring that TODO initiatives align with the TODO mission.
+They develop project processes and documentation, advise on marketing matters, provide resolutions for community requests, and help define the strategic goals of the TODO Group community.
 [See our charter.](https://github.com/todogroup/governance/blob/main/GM-SC-CHARTER.adoc)
 {{< /intro >}}

 ## Steering Committee Members